doctorfree/lazyman.dev/_tabs/install.md

 lazyman -l -r
 ```

-A Neovim configuration managed by `lazyman` can be removed by name:
+A Neovim configuration managed by `lazyman` can be removed by name.
+For example, to remove the `MagicVim` Neovim configuration:

 ```bash
 lazyman -R -N MagicVim
 ```

-To remove the `Lazyman` configuration and associated plugins, state,
+To completely remove Lazyman including the `lazyman` command, all
+Neovim configurations managed by `lazyman`, the `Lazyman` configuration,
-backups, and cache:
+associated plugins, state, backups, and cache:

 ```bash
 lazyman -R -N Lazyman
 ```

-**WARNING:** removing the `Lazyman` configuration disables `lazyman`
+**WARNING:** removing the `Lazyman` configuration completely removes `lazyman`
-features.
-Remove `Lazyman` only if you no longer wish to use the Lazyman
-Neovim configuration manager.
+and all Neovim configurations installed with `lazyman`.
+Remove `Lazyman` only
+if you no longer wish to use the Lazyman Neovim configuration manager.

 All `lazyman.sh` operations can be performed as a dry run with `-n`.
 For
 example, to see which `LazyVim` folders would be removed without removing any: